aimldl/coding/sql/en/how_to/install_sqlite_on_amazon_ec2.md

 * Draft: 2021-04-07 (Wed)

-# How to Configure Specific Versions of SQLite on Amazon EC2
+# How to Install SQLite on Amazon EC2
 In this document, the target is to install SQLite, but Python and Numpy are also installed as a bonus.

 ## Target versions